CMU-cabot/cabot-drivers/cabot_can/README.md

 - cabot_can_node
 ### Services
 - **run_imu_calibration** (std_srvs::srv::Trigger)
-    - This service will publish data from '/calibration' by sending the service if all 4 bits of the data received from CAN ID: 037 are equal to 3.
+    - This service will publish data from '/calibration' by sending the service if all 4 bits of the data received from CAN ID: 438 are equal to 3.
 - **run_capacitive_calibration** (std_srvs::srv::Trigger)
-    - During calibration, the 2nd bit of CAN ID: 40 will be set to 1
+    - During calibration, the 2nd bit of CAN ID: 482 will be set to 1
+- **nullify_capacitive_noise** (std_srvs::srv::Trigger)
+    - Determines whether the analog noise filter is enabled.
 ### Parameters
 - **publish_rate** (int) - default=`200`
     - publish_rate